The Digital Electronic Organ

 Share this page

 The crossover [cut-off] frequency of a subwoofer is the frequency at which the sub kicks in with bass.
 Unless one spends thousands of dollars on a super-sized mega-subwoofer powered by an amp of sufficient size to run a radio station single-handedly most home theatre-style subwoofers generally tend to roll off quickly below 30Hz.
-This can be counteracted to some extent by using equalizers which boost frequencies in the 20Hz range and by using multiple long throw subs which move a lot of air.
+This can be counteracted to some extent by using equalizers which boost the signal stream up to a +12dB gain and adjusting bandwidth settings to boost frequencies in the subsonic 20Hz range by the same amount.
 In general, when the frequency range of the other bass woofers in the room is known, the sub's crossover, if adjustable, should be set roughly 10Hz above the lowest frequency the other speakers can handle cleanly.
-Some careful listening and experimentation is needed until the ear finds a smooth transition between the other speakers and sub so that, ideally, the slight overlap and blending is so seamless that the bass cannot be localized and everything will play in unison.
-When several subs are in use, unless some special purpose is being aimed at, it also helps to stagger their crossovers so that duplications are minimized.
-When subs play with other speakers of different types some general guidelines can be recommended for setting sub crossovers: 1) for on-wall or very small, compact satellite type speakers 150Hz-200Hz, 2) for small center, surround, or bookshelf type, 100Hz-120Hz, 3) for mid-size center or surround, 80Hz-100Hz, 4) for large center or surround, 60Hz-80Hz, 5) for very large center or surround, 40Hz-60Hz, 6) for floor-standing towers with 4"-6" woofers, 60Hz, and 7) for floor-standing towers with 8"-10" woofers, 40Hz.
+Some careful listening and experimentation is needed until the ear finds a smooth transition between the other speakers and sub.
+The idea is to make the slight overlap and blending so seamless that the bass cannot be localized and everything will play in unison.

 All sampled voices in this instrument are sourced, separated, and stored by division on computers inside the console, one for each manual and Pedal.
 A single master computer controls these 6 "slave" computers.
 Voices, couplers, and tremulants are brought on or retired by means of lighted drawknobs and lighted manual and toe pistons.
 Lighted rocker tablets paired with an 8-position factory-set Crescendo indicator are built into the rail above the top manual controlled MIDI, Voicing Variations, and divisional Reeds Cancels.
 All drawknobs and rocker tablets remain in alignment in both on/off positions.
 Standard TRS (1/4" phone) jacks in the back of the console allow for up to 3 separate mono outputs per division along with a pair of special combined mono outputs for Great/Choir-Positiv/Pedal and Swell/Solo/Echo, all for connection of external powered speaker cabinets.

 The power requirement to run the console is 520W.
 Its self-contained speaker system consists of a lone pair of 12" woofers each powered by its own 80W amp having a combined audio output power of 160W.
 The console is supplied with adjustable factory reverb, 2 tremolo speed controls [Swell/Echo + Great/Choir-Positiv/Solo], and 2 tremolo depth controls [Swell + Choir-Positiv].
-Whenever the entire signal stream is run through a single woofer the mammoth excursions it makes with lower frequencies interfere with its ability to create the finer movements needed for midrange and higher frequencies.
-This is called "intermodulation distortion" and robs the midrange and treble of some of its clarity.
-The solution is to employ a crossover network that divides the signal stream into specific bandwidths which can be sent to multiple woofers, tweeters, and subwoofers engineered to best reproduce those frequencies.
-In this application the sound is sourced and separated this way using a non-factory mix of new and pre-owned equipment.
-Four external speaker systems [MAIN/MONITOR, STEREO, PEDAL, & AUXILIARY] each make their own individual contributions to the sound.
+The three external speaker systems [MAIN/MONITOR, PEDAL, & AUXILIARY] involved in its new voice are composed of a non-factory mix of new and pre-owned equipment.

 NOTE: Input/output jacks are made to work either with balanced or unbalanced signals, or with both.
 With a so-called "unbalanced signal" there are only 2 conductors; one carries positive -- the other carries negative and is also used for ground.
 The advantage of a so-called "balanced signal" is that because the ground is separate from the negative conductor there is less chance that radio frequency interference will get into the signal stream and create hum.
 When an annoying hum is detected in a subwoofer at half volume which gets louder as the volume is cranked up, it's often due to such interference, called a "ground loop."
-In such cases the solution may be to change the audio cable between the console and sub, from dual RCA In [unbalanced] at the sub to single XLR In [balanced].
+Switching out the audio cable from dual RCA [unbalanced] plugs to either a single XLR [balanced] plug or replacing the RCA plugs altogether with bare wire connections between the amp and sub is often successful in eliminating hum.
+Any trace of hum after that might be further reduceable by setting the sub's crossover at minimum and turning its volume knob down to about 2/3 or where the hum disappears.

-1. The MAIN/MONITOR SPEAKER SYSTEM receives low line output from all 6 divisions of the instrument through 1/4 inch jacks in the back of the console.
-These connect with a Peavey XR8300 power mixer supplied with dual 300W (500W peak) amps controlling MAIN and MONITOR channels, respectively, each of which is supplied with its own built-in 7 band graphic equalizer (EQ).
-These settings are identical for both MAIN and MONITOR channels and include a flat signal @ 250hz and negative boosts of -6dB @ 500Hz & -12dB @ 80Hz, 1kHz, 2kHz, 4kHz, & 10kHz.
-Once the mixer combines these 6 channels into a single mono output signal this gets routed to a TC electronics M300 dual engine processor which, using its hardware reverb engine, enriches the signal with large cathedral reverb.
-From there the reverbed signal is connected to a DOD 231 series 31-band dual graphic EQ which boosts input gain by +12dB.
-Since the big subs start kicking in bass around 40Hz, the 32-foot octave needs maximum boosting, and bandwidths above 1kHz need suppression, bandwidth settings on this EQ are adjusted flat from 50Hz up thru 400Hz with boosts of +12dB @ 20Hz & 25Hz, and negative boosts of -3dB @ 40Hz, 50Hz, 500Hz, & 20kHz, -6dB @ 31.5Hz, 630Hz, 1kHz, & 16kHz, and -12dB from 1.25kHz up thru 12.5kHz (it will be noted in this schema that the bandwidth @ 1kHz is given less negative boost without which electronic organ voices can sound dull and plastic).
-This equalized, wet reverbed signal is then returned to the mixer where a touch of built-in Peavey reverb is added and is then directed to the mixer's MAIN and MONITOR output jacks.
-The MAIN output signal connects with a BIC America PL-200 powered sub equipped with a 250W amp and 12" long throw woofer with a listed frequency response down to 21Hz [32-foot E] and crossover set at minimum cutoff [30Hz].
-This unit sits behind the console and disperses sound in that direction.
-After capturing all very low subsonic bass it routs the remaining signal to an Acoustic Audio BR-10 passive 3-way karaoke cabinet supplied with its own crossover network and a 10" woofer, 4" midrange cone, and 10" x 14" horn tweeter.
-Positioned on top of the console, this cabinet disperses sound directly at the player.
+1. The MAIN/MONITOR SPEAKER SYSTEM -- receives low line output from all 6 divisions of the instrument through 1/4 inch jacks in the back of the console.
+These connect with a Peavey XR8300 power mixer supplied with dual 300W continuous power amps, minimum impedance 4 ohms, controlling MAIN and MONITOR channels, respectively, each of which is supplied with its own separate built-in 7 band graphic equalizer (EQ).
+These settings are identical for both MAIN and MONITOR channels and include a flat signal @ 80Hz and negative boost of -12dB @ 250Hz, 500Hz, 1kHz, 2kHz, 4kHz, & 10kHz.
+The Peavey mixer combines these 6 channels into a single mono output signal and then routs it to a TC Electronics M300 dual engine processor which, using its hardware reverb engine, enriches the signal with Large Cathedral reverb adjusted to provide about 4 seconds of decay time upon release of the full organ.
+From there the enriched signal connects with a DOD model SR231Qx 31-band dual graphic EQ which boosts both channels with a gain of +12dB.
+Bandwidth settings here are set for +12dB boosts @ 20Hz & 25Hz, +6dB @ 31.5Hz, flat @ 40Hz, negative boosts of -6dB @ 50Hz & 20kHz, and all other bandwidths negatively boosted @ -12dB.
+This equalized, enriched signal is then returned to the Peavey through both DOD output jacks where a touch of built-in Peavey reverb is added, both channels are boosted by +10dB, and the signal is routed to the mixer's output jacks.
+The Peavey's rear MAIN output jack connects via a splitter cable with a) an Acoustic Audio BR-10 passive 3-way monitor cabinet supplied with its own crossover network, 10" woofer, 4" midrange cone, 10" x 4" horn tweeter, listed frequency response 29Hz-20kHz, and b) with a specially repurposed Audiopipe TXX-BCD3-12 DVC 12" passive, high power subwoofer in an unported box.
+This is an extreme excursion dual 4 ohm car audio sub rewired in series @ 8 ohms, rated at 900W continuous power, and has a frequency response of 20Hz [32-foot D] up thru 900Hz.

-CAUTION: When testing subwoofers it's advisable to first set volume controls at half position or less and perhaps no higher than 2/3 to 3/4 after that, this to avoid compromising the speaker cone in the event of any sudden, extremely strong bass pulses in the signal stream.
+TIP: When testing subwoofers it's advisable to first set volume controls at half position or less and perhaps no higher than 2/3 after that, this to avoid compromising the speaker cone in the event of any sudden, extremely strong bass pulses in the signal stream.

-A third line out jack from the Rockville connects with a BIC America Formula F-12 powered subwoofer equipped with a 150W amp, 12" long throw woofer, frequency response down to 25Hz, and crossover set at 40Hz.
-Additionally, a separate 60W Choice Select ST2060 amp which receives inputs from all manuals save for the Great is employed in this system.
-With its bass control set flat and treble near minimum the mixed signal from this amp is routed to a pre-owned specially custom-built PVC pipe speaker box [created in Lodi, California by the McCurdy Corporation] made of 12 general purpose 3-1/2" diameter PVC [polyvinyl chloride] cylindrical pipes of equal diameter [3-1/2"] bundled together and positioned vertically on end over a wire baffle situated above a round opening in the top of a square, hollow wooden box, inside of which is mounted a single upward-firing Radio Shack passive 12" woofer wired to play all frequencies arriving from the amp.
+2) A second 8 ohm line out from the Rockville connects with a ported Klipsch KSW200 powered sub equipped with a floor-firing 12" bass reflex woofer, 200W continuous power amp, and a listed frequency response down to 31Hz [16-foot C].
+With its crossover set at minimum [40Hz] its speaker out jacks rout the remaining signal stream to a ported Sony SA-W3000 powered sub supplied with a 100W continuous power amp and 8" long throw woofer.
+The Sony's listed frequency response is down to 20Hz [32-foot E], and its cutoff is set at maximum [200Hz].
+Its wire output terminals rout the remaining signal stripped of bass to yet another 2 sets of Conn speaker pipe cabinets [Models 145-2 and 146-2, both silver finish] each equipped with the same passive Cletron 6" x 9" oval speakers wired the same way.
+Line level output jacks from the Klipsch also connect with a ported JBL Sub150 powered sub equipped with a 150W continous power amp, 10" bass reflex woofer, and listed frequency response down to 35Hz [16-foot C#].
+3) The third 8 ohm line out from the Rockville connects with a ported BIC America Formula F-12 powered subwoofer equipped with a 150W continuous power amp, 12" long throw woofer, frequency response down to 25Hz [32-foot G], and crossover set at 40Hz.
+Mono signal from the entire organ is also sent via console out jacks to a DOD model 231 series II 31-band graphic EQ which boosts the signal with a gain of +12dB [all bandwidths settings identical with the above].
+The equalized, boosted signal is then routed to a Radio Shack MPA-250B stereo amp rated at 250W continuous power.
+The Radio Shack's wire outputs then connect with a) an unported Definitive Technology ProSub1000 powered subwoofer supplied with a 250W amp, 10" long throw subwoofer pressure coupled to a 10" low pass radiator, listed frequency response down to 18Hz [32-foot D], crossover set at 50Hz, and b) another Audio BR-10 passive 3-way monitor cabinet supplied with its own crossover network, 10" woofer, 4" midrange cone, 10" x 4" horn tweeter, and listed frequency response of 29Hz-20kHz.
+A separate Choice Select ST2060 amp rated at 60W continuous power which receives inputs from all [5] manuals.
+This amp is specially employed to run one more set of speaker pipes.
+With its treble/bass controls set flat the manual signal from this amp is routed to a pre-owned specially custom-built PVC pipe speaker box [created in Lodi, California by the McCurdy Corporation] made of 12 general purpose 3-1/2" diameter PVC [polyvinyl chloride] cylindrical pipes of equal diameter [3-1/2"] bundled together and positioned vertically on end over a wire baffle situated above a round opening in the top of a square, hollow wooden box, inside of which is mounted a single upward-firing Radio Shack passive 12" woofer wired to play all frequencies arriving from the amp.
 This unit is positioned behind the console and disperses sound in that direction.
-These pipes cut to various lengths are engineered to sympathetically resonate with fundamental low midrange and upper bass frequencies generated by the 12 chromatic semitones from 200Hz [8-foot tenor A] down one octave to 100Hz [8-foot bass A].
-It's practical upward range actually extends one semitone above tenor A to about 226Hz, overlapping slightly the lower limit of the Conn model 146 speaker pipes and extending their effects an octave lower without noticeable break.
-Total audio power of this segment is 500W (Rockville) + 100W (Sony) + 200W (Klipsch) + 300W (Radio Shack/Sony) + 150W (BIC) + 60W (Choice Select) = 1310W.
+These pipes cut to various lengths are engineered to sympathetically resonate with fundamental low midrange and upper bass frequencies generated by the 12 chromatic semitones from 200Hz [4-foot A] down one octave to 100Hz [8-foot A].
+It's practical upward range actually extends one semitone above 8-foot tenor A to about 226Hz, overlapping slightly the lower limit of the Conn model 146 speaker pipes and extending their effects an octave lower without noticeable break.
+An output jack from the Choice Select also connects with a ported Sony SA-WMSP1 powered sub supplied with a 50W amp, 8" woofer, and listed frequency response down to 28Hz [32-foot A].
+This speaker system pushes 500W (Rockville) + 100W (Sony) + 450W (Klipsch/Sony/JBL) + 150W (BIC) + 500W (Radio Shack/DefTech) + 110W (Choice Select/Sony) = 1810W.

 The goal of this project was to create improved tone quality, ambience, and power from an older digitally sampled instrument as a cost-effective, next-best alternative to a total replacement or rebuilding.
 By hunting down new and repurposed electronics and cobbling various units together in carefully calculated ways over time, and with painstaking and patient experimentation using the ear to adjust variable volume, balance, treble/bass, equalization, and artificial reverb controls, the combinational tone with all systems running has been transforming -- something to treasure and entirely sufficient to satisfy the serious organist.
 Judging by the results in this case, it's entirely possible for such efforts to end up being a satisfying and signal achievement.
 The audio power becomes vastly multiplied, individual stops speak with more realism, and the speaker pipes add a shade of brightening and omni-directional pneumatic effects.
 Perhaps most importantly, it no longer becomes necessary to go to the building to experience the desired acoustical resonance of the instrument when practicing, the instrument sounds and behaves closer to the real thing, and its richness allows it to be listened to for long periods of time.

 Most manufacturers of sampled organs, for marketing purposes, say they record (or sample) every note of every stop (not necessarily every rank).
 They may even say that their original samples are 30 seconds long or even 60 seconds long.
 They may even boast about what bit-rate, sampling rate, etc., they use.
 In actual fact it is very hard to get all notes of a rank in a pipe organ to sample perfectly.
 Most ranks have notes which are "off" either in volume or tone.
-What they actually put into their instruments therefore is going to be something that is vastly reduced, so, just a basic sampling system doesn't really make a digi organ sound exactly like a pipe organ.
+What they actually put into their instruments therefore is going to be something that is vastly reduced, so, just a basic sampling system comes close but doesn't really make a "digi" organ sound quite the same as real pipes.
 The behavior of a wind instrument also needs to be reproduced.
-Therefore things like wind noise ("chiff") as pipes get on speech have been put into digi organs like this one but still they end up sounding a little too focused and straight.
+Therefore things like wind noise ("chiff") as pipes get on speech have been put into digi-organs like this one but still they end up sounding a little too focused and straight.
 The biggest problem manufacturers face is, what can be done at what price.
 Companies experience periodic lulls in sales, there has always been serious price competition, and, in order to stay price-competitive, most sampled organs are seriously compromised.
 The marketplace for digi organs is such that, most purchasers want more stops, more manuals, etc., rather than the very highest quality musical result.
 This has everything to do with the way manufacturers must design their line of products.

 With its Echo (5th) manual and rack so far away, intramanual couplers absent, and the crescendo shoe non-programmable, there are certain challenges to playing this organ, but its sound stands or falls on how its divisions are tuned, how its voices are then mixed and coupled between divisions, and how its reverberation characteristics and external speaker systems are configured.
 If its divisions are all tuned exactly true to the Great the sound is completely wooden and lifeless, but if tuned too far away from true the beating is nasty and very objectionable.
 The trick is to find that sweet spot which has each division tuned just barely different from true but not enough to produce objectionable undulations.
 These minute tuning differences are essential to the mimicry of a real pipe organ where every pipe speaks extremely close to true pitch, but not quite.
 The entire organ's pitch is adjustable up or down from A440 by means of a general pitch control knob; the other 5 divisions are made tuneable up or down to the Great by means of their own individual pitch control knobs, all of which are situated out of sight under the bottom manual within reach of the organist's left hand.
 Since the ear will tolerate a little sharpness but not the same degree of flatness, it was decided, using the ear to adjust the amount, to tune the Echo a very tiny bit sharp and the Solo a very tiny bit flat so that, when the hands go to the Solo and the Echo is blended in, the random tuning effect of a pipe organ is suggested.
 Similarly the Swell was tuned just a tiny bit more sharp than the Echo, the Choir true to the Great, and the Pedal just barely sharp to the Great.
 This was accomplished by drawing the loudest 8-foot reed in each division, coupling them one at a time to the Great Trumpet, listening for beats, and adjusting divisional tuning knobs accordingly.